andyl/rfx/guides/introduction.md

-Beyond that, it will be interesting to see if a general purpose refactoring library can help to spark the developement of novel applications: analytic tools, bots, machine-learning aids, etc.
+Beyond that, it will be interesting to see if a general purpose refactoring library can help to spark the developement of novel applications: analytic tools, bots, machine-learning aids, generators, etc.

 ## About Refactoring